 A common mistake by entrepreneurs or managers when they are sourcing fund is asking for crazy valuation.
 Valuation is one of the key deciding factors which will either make or break your business.
 Where it is fine to be optimistic about your valuation, you should not be crazy about it.

 Try to understand that the investors get a lot of pitches every single day and if you are not careful enough with your valuation, they will end up not selecting your one.

 What’s the ideal valuation to target?
 Well, it completely varies from industry to industry and also from country to country.
 The ideal valuation if you are optimistic will be at 20x of your monthly revenue.
 If your business has potential and future opportunities to make it big, you can ask for up to 25X with a high risk of rejection.

 2. Know Your Number

 It is vital that you know your numbers.
 If you don’t know all the numbers and statistics of your business, the chance is very less likely that you will end up with funding.
-Number doesn’t only mean that you will have to know about your monthly and yearly profit and revenue.
-You have to know everything including your customer acquisition costs, your expenses including and excluding the salary of share holders and royalty percentage and licensing fees if you have any.
+The number doesn’t only mean that you will have to know about your monthly and yearly profit and revenue.
+You have to know everything including your customer acquisition costs, your expenses including and excluding the salary of shareholders and royalty percentage, and licensing fees if you have any.